South Dublin (UK Parliament constituency)

 South Dublin, a division of County Dublin, was a county constituency in Ireland from 1885 to 1922.
 It elected one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, using the first past the post voting system.

-Prior to the 1885 general election the area was part of the Dublin County constituency.
+Prior to the 1885 general election the area was part of the County Dublin constituency.
 From 1918 to 1921, it was also used as a constituency for Dáil Éireann.
 From the dissolution of 1922, shortly before the establishment of the Irish Free State, the area was not represented in the UK Parliament.

 Boundaries

 From 1885 to 1918, South Dublin was defined as:

 This constituency comprised the south-eastern part of County Dublin, as a strip along the coast south of the city of Dublin to the county boundary.
 The constituency was bounded by the city of Dublin to the north, North Dublin to the west, East Wicklow to the south and the sea to the east.
 It included Dalkey, Kingstown, Blackrock, Stillorgan, Glencullen.

 From 1918 to 1922, South Dublin was defined as: